-Making sure you hire the person who fits your organization can save you thousands of dollars.
-The average cost to rehire an employee is 25 to 250 percent of his or her annual salary.
+Making sure you hire the person who best fits your organization can save you thousands of dollars.
+The average cost to rehire to fill a position is 25 to 250 percent of the original employee's annual salary.
 Therefore, DiSC® profiles are often used as part of the hiring and onboarding process for a new employee.
-Use DiSC to understand how employment candidates fit with your company's culture and current employees.
+Use DiSC to understand how employment candidates fit i with your company's culture and current employees.

-If you're looking for a new job, you may find a DiSC profile helpful for identifying behaviors you'll want to highlight in an interview or on a resume.
-DiSC profiles identify key words to use to describe yourself in a resume, as you update your LinkedIn page, or when preparing for an interview.
+If you're looking for a new job, you may find a DiSC profile helpful for identifying behaviors you'll want to highlight when describing what you can bring to an organization.
+DiSC profiles identify key words and phrases you can use to describe yourself in a resume, to update your LinkedIn profile, or to prepare for an interview.
 The profile also identifies your stress points and challenges which can help you determine if a job is a good fit for you.

 - DiSC is not recommended for pre-employment screening because it does not measure a specific skill, aptitude or factor specific to any position.
 Personality assessments should only be one of many factors considered in the employment decision.

 - DiSC is not a predictive assessment so assumptions should not be made regarding an applicant's probability of success based solely on their style.